Surface-supplied diving skills: Lock out

 When the bell reaches working depth, and the depth has been confirmed, it may be necessary to equalise the internal pressure with the external pressure.
 If the internal pressure is greater it may not be possible to open the lock, as the pressure difference will hold it against the seal.
 If the internal pressure is less, water will flood in until the pressure is balanced.
 Once the pressure has been equalised, the lock may be opened.
 The working diver will generally exit through the lock, while the bellman pays out the umbilical.
-The first task of the diver after locking out is to check bell integrity, to ensure that no damage has occurred during the deployment, and the bell is not in any obvious risk of snagging on the bottom.
+The first task of the diver after locking out is to check bell integrity, to ensure that no damage has occurred during the deployment, and the bell is not in any obvious risk of snagging on the bottom or other surroundings.
 The diver will report back on the bell integrity inspection and the bellman will confirm the bell status before the supervisor authorises the diver to proceed to the worksite.
 During normal lockout the bellman will tend the working diver's umbilical, ensuring that there is neither excessive slack nor tension on it, so that the diver can work in comfort with low risk of snagging.

 Lock in

-Return to bell while bellman retrieves and stows umbilical.